In Memoriam

 Seventeen‑year‑old Georgia football standout Deontavis “Big Coop” Cooper was killed in a graduation‑night crash in Tallahassee, Florida.

-Cooper died late Saturday when the sedan he was riding in veered off the road.
+Cooper died on May 23 when the sedan he was riding in veered off the road.
 Two other teens were critically injured.

-Cooper was a 2026 graduate of Thomas County Central High School.
-He walked across the stage earlier that day before the fatal crash.
+Cooper was a 2026 graduate of Thomas County Central High School in Georgia.
+He walked across the stage earlier that day before the fatal crash while traveling.

 Community Packs Auditorium to Honor “Big Coop”